dotarj/protobuf-net-data/README.md

 #### Is this library supported in any other languages?
 E.g. for Java ResultSets?
 In theory, protobuf-net-data binary streams should be able to be serialized and deserialized by any programming language with a protocol-buffers implementation.
 The protocol buffer structure is documented in ProtoDataWriter.cs.

+This would be a great future roadmap - as far as I know there is currently no tool for cross-platform binary (and streaming) serialization of tabular data.

 # Credits

 Thanks to [Marc Gravell](http://marcgravell.blogspot.com/) for [protobuf-net](http://code.google.com/p/protobuf-net/), and the original [DataTableSerializer](http://code.google.com/p/protobuf-net/source/browse/trunk/DataTableSerializer) from which the current implementation of this library is based.